cherylhughey/Leaflet.markercluster/README.md

 ```

 ### All Options
-#### Enabled by default (boolean options)
+#### Enabled by Default (boolean options)
-* **showCoverageOnHover**: When you mouse over a cluster it shows the bounds of its markers.
+* **showCoverageOnHover**: When you mouse over a cluster, it shows the bounds of its markers.
-* **zoomToBoundsOnClick**: When you click a cluster we zoom to its bounds.
+* **zoomToBoundsOnClick**: When you click a cluster, we zoom to its bounds.
-* **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level we spiderfy it so you can see all of its markers. (*Note: the spiderfy occurs at the current zoom level if all items within the cluster are still clustered at the maximum zoom level or at zoom specified by `disableClusteringAtZoom` option*).
+* **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level, we spiderfy it so you can see all of its markers. (*Note: the spiderfy occurs at the current zoom level if all items within the cluster are still clustered at the maximum zoom level or at zoom specified by `disableClusteringAtZoom` option*).
 * **removeOutsideVisibleBounds**: Clusters and markers too far from the viewport are removed from the map for performance.
 * **animate**: Smoothly split / merge cluster children when zooming and spiderfying.
 If `L.DomUtil.TRANSITION` is false, this option has no effect (no animation is possible).

-#### Other options
+#### Other Options
-* **animateAddingMarkers**: If set to true (and `animate` option is also true) then adding individual markers to the MarkerClusterGroup after it has been added to the map will add the marker and animate it into the cluster.
+* **animateAddingMarkers**: If set to true (and `animate` option is also true), then adding individual markers to the MarkerClusterGroup after it has been added to the map will add the marker and animate it into the cluster.
 Defaults to false as this gives better performance when bulk adding markers. addLayers does not support this, only addLayer with individual Markers.
 * **disableClusteringAtZoom**: If set, at this zoom level and below, markers will not be clustered.
 This defaults to disabled.
 [See Example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-realworld-maxzoom.388.html).
 Note: you may be interested in disabling `spiderfyOnMaxZoom` option when using `disableClusteringAtZoom`.
 * **maxClusterRadius**: The maximum radius that a cluster will cover from the central marker (in pixels).
 Default 80.
 Decreasing will make more, smaller clusters.
 You can also use a function that accepts the current map zoom and returns the maximum cluster radius in pixels.
 * **polygonOptions**: Options to pass when creating the L.Polygon(points, options) to show the bounds of a cluster.
 Defaults to empty, which lets Leaflet use the [default Path options](http://leafletjs.com/reference.html#path-options).
 * **singleMarkerMode**: If set to true, overrides the icon for all added markers to make them appear as a 1 size cluster.
 Note: the markers are not replaced by cluster objects, only their icon is replaced.
-Hence they still react to normal events, and option `disableClusteringAtZoom` does not restore their previous icon (see [#391](https://github.com/Leaflet/Leaflet.markercluster/issues/391)).
+Hence, they still react to normal events, and option `disableClusteringAtZoom` does not restore their previous icon (see [#391](https://github.com/Leaflet/Leaflet.markercluster/issues/391)).
 * **spiderLegPolylineOptions**: Allows you to specify [PolylineOptions](http://leafletjs.com/reference.html#polyline-options) to style spider legs.
 By default, they are `{ weight: 1.5, color: '#222', opacity: 0.5 }`.
 * **spiderfyDistanceMultiplier**: Increase from 1 to increase the distance away from the center that spiderfied markers are placed.
 Use if you are using big marker icons (Default: 1).
 * **iconCreateFunction**: Function used to create the cluster icon.
 See [the default implementation](https://github.com/Leaflet/Leaflet.markercluster/blob/15ed12654acdc54a4521789c498e4603fe4bf781/src/MarkerClusterGroup.js#L542) or the [custom example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-custom.html).
 * **spiderfyShapePositions**: Function used to override spiderfy default shape positions.
 * **clusterPane**: Map pane where the cluster icons will be added.
 Defaults to L.Marker's default (currently 'markerPane').
 [See the pane example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-pane.html).

-#### Chunked addLayers options
+#### Chunked addLayers Options
 Options for the [addLayers](#bulk-adding-and-removing-markers) method.
 See [#357](https://github.com/Leaflet/Leaflet.markercluster/issues/357) for explanation on how the chunking works.
 * **chunkedLoading**: Boolean to split the addLayer**s** processing in to small intervals so that the page does not freeze.
 * **chunkInterval**: Time interval (in ms) during which addLayers works before pausing to let the rest of the page process.
 In particular, this prevents the page from freezing while adding a lot of markers.
 Defaults to 200ms.